 Making the kolache dough

 Making kolaches from scratch is a labor of love.
 The dough is sticky, there are several rises and it takes some practice to get a feel for how the dough and rise should look.
-I don’t say that discourage you, but rather to be honest and share that once you get it down, it is totally worth it.
+I don't say that to discourage you, but rather to be honest and share that once you get it down, it is totally worth it.

 While you can make these in a stand mixer, there is just something about making them by hand that ensures the dough turns out just right.
 I recommend making them by hand until you get a knack for the dough.